Distributed Tracing

 We’ve instrumented our backend services with traces since 2017.
 In the early days, the instrumentation of traces used the OpenTracing API, with visualization using Zipkin.
 After transitioning to AWS X-Ray, adoption within Canva remained low due to inflexibility with logged attributes and the retention period of this data.
 For example if you wanted to remove data for any reason, this necessitated blocking access to X-Ray until the retention period expired, which typically lasted for 30 days.

 In Autumn 2021, the observability team decided to try other tracing tools in the market to see if we could find something to improve the user experience and the handling of data, hence improving trace adoption at Canva.
-To help us try different vendors, we started looking at OpenTelemetry (OTEL), which, in their own words, is a collection of tools, APIs, and SDKs.
+To help us try different vendors, we started looking at OpenTelemetry(opens in a new tab or window) (OTEL), which, in their own words, is a collection of tools, APIs, and SDKs.
 It’s used to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) to help analyze a system’s performance and behavior.

 Simplified representation of spans and traces